Skip to main content

 How do Puzzle ratings work?

-Updated over 3 months ago
+Updated over a week ago

 Occasionally, you might encounter a puzzle where you receive one point even if you get it wrong.
 These are 'pending puzzles,' which have not yet been rated.
-About 5% of the puzzles you encounter will be new and unrated You will never lose points for getting a pending puzzle wrong.
+About 5% of the puzzles you encounter will be new and unrated.
+You will never lose points for getting a pending puzzle wrong.

-How puzzle ratings are determined
+How are puzzle ratings determined?

 When a puzzle is first added, its rating is determined by who is able to solve it.
 After a set period, the puzzle’s rating becomes locked and does not change further.
 In some cases, if a puzzle’s rating is found to be inaccurate, Chess.com may adjust it to better reflect its difficulty.